fsImageries/shaderHelper-maya/README.md

 USAGE:

-  - simply load the plugin after installation
+  -simply load the plugin after installation

-  - open the gui from the Custom or user supplied shelf
+  -open the gui from the Custom or user supplied shelf

-  - select legal legacy shaders
+  -select legal legacy shaders

-  - execute convert-selection or convert-all to get the desired shaders
+  -execute convert-selection or convert-all to get the desired shaders